jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 information that would be helpful in encoding information for retrieval.
 This could be a initialization issue, or potentially an issue with this particular metric.

-The final thing of note is that retrieval with the first 128 dimensions of opt-13b or opt-175b actually outperforms retrieval with all 2048 dimensions of opt-1.3b, though all of opt's 128 dimensional chunks underperform the best of pythia's chunks.

 ### Other Model Suites